Is that an Airstream?

 Where do you go to the bathroom?

 Usually, we are parked/camped within a short walk to a toilet.
 However, we use portable containers for those nighttime requirements.
-If we are camping in a forest where there aren’t any outhouses, we practice leave no trace protocols for disposing our business -- just like when we are backpacking.
+If we are camping in a forest where there aren’t any outhouses, we practice leave no trace protocols for disposing our business.
 It’s not usually a problem, and the space trade-off gained from not having an interior bathroom is simply huge.

 How do you shower?